sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>setxkbmap</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : X11 keymap client
+Short desc    : X11 keymap client
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : setxkbmap is an X11 client to change the keymaps in the X server for a
+Descript     : setxkbmap is an X11 client to change the keymaps in the X server for a
              : specified keyboard to use the layout determined by the options listed
              : on the command line.
 ```